micielski/filmweb-export-rs/README.md

   ```
 # Obtaining cookies

-  1. Go to a page which requires authentication (i.e. not filmweb main page, but your profile https://filmweb.pl/user/YOUR_USERNAME)
+  1. Go to a page that requires authentication (i.e. not Filmweb main page, but your profile https://filmweb.pl/user/YOUR_USERNAME)
   2. Open developer tools with F12
-  3. On Firefox, navigate to the Storage tab, on Chromium; Application tab
+  3. On Firefox, navigate to the Storage tab, on Chromium; the Application tab
   4. For both browsers go to Cookies and select "https://filmweb.pl"
   5. You're searching for cookies named \_fwuser_token, \_fwuser_session, JWT.
 Their values are needed